Finasteride for Hair Loss: Does It Work?

 But just because we are familiar (slash-slightly-obsessed) with the subject doesn’t mean you would be.

-The Hairy Pill® treatments include ongoing consultations with partner doctors, who are under the guidance of Dr Rodney Sinclair, the world-renowned dermatologist behind the pill.
+The Hairy Pill® hair loss treatments include ongoing consultations with partner doctors, who are under the guidance of Dr Rodney Sinclair, the world-renowned dermatologist behind the pill.

 Want to know what’s in The Hairy Pill®, whether it can help you, or how long it may take to work?
-Our support team of hair loss specialists is only a phone call away.
-Contact us now.
+Our dedicated team for hair loss is only a phone call away.

 Related topics